Low emission buses in London: Summary of current operations

-There are 3,854 hybrid buses, 785 electric buses, and 22 hydrogen fuel cell buses operating in London, as of March 2022, out of a total bus fleet of 8,795.
-All buses meet Euro VI emission standards, or are zero emission.
+107 bus routes are operated using solely zero emission vehicles.

 A variety of hybrid vehicles are currently used.
-These include Alexander Dennis Enviro200H, Wright Electrocity, Optare Tempo and BYD electric bus single-deckers and Volvo B5LH, Wright Gemini 2, Alexander Dennis Enviro400H, and New Routemaster double-deckers.
+These include the Volvo B5LH, Alexander Dennis Enviro400H, Wright Streetdeck, Wright SRM and New Routemaster.

-Battery electric and hydrogen fuel cell vehicles currently used include Alexander Dennis Enviro200 EV and Optare MetroCity EV single-deckers and Wright StreetDeck, Optare MetroDecker EV and Alexander Dennis Enviro400 EV City.
+Battery electric and hydrogen fuel cell vehicles currently used include the Alexander Dennis Enviro200 EV, Caetano e.City Gold, Wright GB Kite, Optare MetroCity EV and Volvo BZL single-deckers and Wright StreetDeck, Optare MetroDecker EV, Alexander Dennis Enviro400 EV City and Volvo BZL double-deckers.

+However, there are no longer any hybrid single-deckers.
+Former types include the Alexander Dennis Enviro200H, Wright Electrocity and Optare Tempo.
+All hybrid Wright Gemini 2 buses in London have been withdrawn.

 Response

-The introduction of low emission vehicles in London has received praise from the Low Carbon Vehicle Partnership (LowCVP), which awarded Transport for London the first ever Low Carbon Champion Award for Buses in July 2010, and an joint award with Wrightbus for the development of the New Routemaster in 2013.
-On the 10th anniversary of LowCVP in 2013, TfL was awarded an Outstanding Achievement award for their work over the previous ten years - including the congestion charge, low emission zone as well as introduction of hybrid and hydrogen buses.
+The introduction of low emission vehicles in London has received praise from the Low Carbon Vehicle Partnership (LowCVP), which awarded Transport for London the first ever Low Carbon Champion Award for Buses in July 2010, and a joint award with Wrightbus for the development of the New Routemaster in 2013.
+On the 10th anniversary of LowCVP in 2013, TfL was awarded an Outstanding Achievement award for their work over the previous ten years – including the congestion charge, low emission zone as well as introduction of hybrid and hydrogen buses.

+Research by operator Go-Ahead showed that people would be more likely to travel by bus if they knew the journey would be zero emission.